Anjigadu/datastructures/BinaryTree_Articles.md

 ~~If you are given two traversal sequences, can you construct the binary tree?~~  One has to be Inorder

-Given a binary tree, print out all of its root-to-leaf paths one per line.
+~~Given a binary tree, print out all of its root-to-leaf paths one per line.~~ use path array and path len, recur left, right ,priint on leaves

 The Great Tree-List Recursion Problem.

-Level Order Tree Traversal
+~~Level Order Tree Traversal~~  1.
+Using Queue, 2. iter from 1 to height; for each iter, Recur and print on level =1 , else recur to lefft & right with level-1

-Count leaf nodes in a binary tree
+~~Count leaf nodes in a binary tree~~

 Level order traversal in spiral form